temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 [@workflow.query](https://python.temporal.io/temporalio.workflow.html#query) is a decorator for a Workflow Query method.
 Queries should never mutate anything in the Workflow.

-Each Query methods returns the current values of the Workflow attributes.
+Each Query method returns the current values of the Workflow attributes.

 ----